061375/Compression-Algorithm/README.md

 The result post compression is saved locally with the extension .c.txt.

+### Version 2.2.3 ###

+Bugfix - Discovered that some of the characters I used were breaking when being passed to the server...
+I should re-engineer this in Python ( soon enough ).
+Anyways, I picked some different characters and now the program works with text.c.txt for decompression.
+In most cases the file is only compressing by about 1%.
+I'll optimize it once I get the bugs out.
+The next step will be to decompress my homepage.

 ### Version 2.1.2 ###

 Bugfix - The tests now succeed 100% for text2.c.txt but I am still seeing errors in text.c.txt.
 I wasn't really looking for any in that one as it's all Lorem Ipsum and ..
 I don't speak latin but, there are at least one or two errors I need to find and fix.